padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/kustom/README-Openshift.md

   volumeMode: Filesystem
 ```

-### Hazelcast Images
+### Hazelcast Images and License Keys

 The Hazelcast cluster images are by default set as follows.
-You can change the image versions in the respective StatefulSet files in the `overlay-base` directory.
+You can change the image versions and set license keys in the respective StatefulSet files in the `overlay-base` directory.

 #### Hazelcast Enterprise